Paracatenula: Diversity

-Five species of Paracatenula have been described - P. erato, P. kalliope, P. polyhymnia, P. urania and P. galateia, named after muses and nymphs of the Greek mythology.
+Five species of Paracatenula have been described, named after muses and nymphs of the Greek mythology:

 Several more species have been morphologically and molecularly identified, but are not formally described.
-The best studied species are P. galateia from the Belize barrier reef and a yet undescribed species P. sp. santandrea from the Italian Island of Elba.
+The best studied species are P. galateia from the Belize barrier reef and a yet undescribed species P. sp. santandrea from the Italian island of Elba.

 Distribution

 Paracatenula are globally distributed in warm temperate to tropical regions and have been collected from Belize (Caribbean Sea), Egypt (Red Sea), Australia (Pacific Ocean) and Italy (Mediterranean Sea).
 They occur in the oxic-anoxic interface of subtidal sands and have been found in water depths up to 40 m.

 Anatomy

 Paracatenula can reach a length of up to 15 mm and a width of 0.4 mm.
 Several larger species of Paracatenula, such as P. galateia are flattened like a leaf, while all smaller species are round.
 All Paracatenula species examined so far were found to harbor bacterial symbionts in specialized symbiont-housing cells that form the nutritive organ - the trophosome.
-The frontal part of the worms - the rostrum - is transparent and bacteria-free, and houses the brain, while the trophosome region appears white due to light refracting inclusions in the bacterial symbionts.
+The frontal part of the worms—the rostrum—is transparent and bacteria-free, and houses the brain, while the trophosome region appears white due to light refracting inclusions in the bacterial symbionts.
 Some species of Paracatenula such as P. galateia possess a statocyst with a single statolith.